China quarantine bus crash prompts outcry over ‘zero COVID’

 Users online questioned how a driver could see properly when his face was covered up, and why he was driving so late at night.
 Many comments were censored but some that expressed discontent with the current approach to the pandemic did remain up.

-“I hope that the price of this pain can push for change faster, but if it’s possible, I don’t want to pay such a high price for such a change,” said the comment with the most likes on an online report about the accident by state broadcaster CCTV.
+“I hope that the price of this pain can push for change faster, but if it’s possible, I don’t want to pay such a high price for such change,” said the comment with the most likes on an online report about the accident by state broadcaster CCTV.
 “Condolences.”

 One of the passengers on the bus said her whole building had been taken for central quarantine, according to a report by Caixin, a business news outlet.
 Yet her apartment building had not reported a single case, according to a friend who shared their text conversation with Caixin.